Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the AWS CLI to get the tags for each object.
 Save the tags in a list.
 Use S3 Batch Operations.
 Specify the operation to delete all object tags.
 Use the AWS CLI and the list to retag the objects.
 - [ ] Use the AWS CLI to get the tags for each object.
 Save the tags in a list.
 Use the AWS CLI and the list to remove the object tags.
 Use the AWS CLI and the list to retag the objects.
 - [ ] Use the AWS CLI to copy the objects to another S3 bucket.
 Add the new tag to the copied objects.
 Delete the original objects.

+### A company has a cluster of Linux Amazon EC2 Spot Instances that read many files from and write many files to attached Amazon Elastic Block Store (Amazon EBS) volumes.
+The EC2 instances are frequently started and stopped.
+As part of the process when an EC2 instance starts, an EBS volume is restored from a snapshot.
+EBS volumes that are restored from snapshots are experiencing initial performance that is lower than expected.
+The company's workload needs almost all the provisioned IOPS on the attached EBS volumes.
+The EC2 instances are unable to support the workload when the performance of the EBS volumes is too low.
+A SysOps administrator must implement a solution to ensure that the EBS volumes provide the expected performance when they are restored from snapshots.
+Which solution will meet these requirements?

+- [x] Configure fast snapshot restore (FSR) on the snapshots that are used.
+- [ ] Restore each snapshot onto an unencrypted EBS volume.
+Encrypt the EBS volume when the performance stabilizes.
+- [ ] Format the EBS volumes as XFS file systems before restoring the snapshots.
+- [ ] Increase the Linux read-ahead buffer to 1 MiB.